GISMentors/isprs-summer-school-2016/lesson2/lidar.rst

           ignored when importing data using :grasscmd:`v.in.lidar`.

-Basic metadata about imported created raster maps can be optained by :grasscmd:`r.info`, or :grasscmd:`v.info` in the case of vector maps.
+Basic metadata about imported created raster maps can be obtained by :grasscmd:`r.info`, or :grasscmd:`v.info` in the case of vector maps.

 .. code-block:: bash